usmanmughal11/i2c-library/docs/frameworks/vue-2.md

 # Vue (version 2)

-Vue [plays nice](https://custom-elements-everywhere.com/#vue) with custom elements, so you can use Shoelace in your Vue apps with ease.
+Vue [plays nice](https://custom-elements-everywhere.com/#vue) with custom elements, so you can use i2c-Library in your Vue apps with ease.

 !> These instructions are for Vue 2.
 If you're using Vue 3 or above, please see the [Vue 3 instructions](/frameworks/vue).

 ## Installation

-To add Shoelace to your Vue app, install the package from npm.
+To add i2c-Library to your Vue app, install the package from npm.

 ```bash
 npm install @shoelace-style/shoelace